Dawn of the Planet of the Apes: Development

 On September 17, 2012, there were reports that director Wyatt was considering leaving the sequel due to his concern that a May 2014 release date would not give him enough time to make the film properly.
 On October 1, Cloverfield director Matt Reeves was confirmed as his replacement.
-Reeves had been working on developing a new Twilight Zone film.
+Reeves had been working on developing the new Twilight Zone film.
 On October 18, Mark Bomback, writer of Live Free or Die Hard, was reported to be doing a re-write for Reeves.

 Casting

 In December 2012, after the departure of director Wyatt, James Franco speculated that he would not return for the sequel as his character Will Rodman, saying "Now Rupert's not a part of it so my guess is I won't be in it."
 Freida Pinto, who played primatologist Caroline Aranha in Rise, confirmed that she would not return for Dawn.
 In April 2014, when asked by IGN about the fate of Franco and Pinto's characters, producer Dylan Clark said they died due to the Simian Flu.

 In February 2013, actors Gary Oldman, Jason Clarke and Kodi Smit-McPhee were cast in lead roles for the sequel, set ten years after the events from the first film.
 In March 2013, actress Keri Russell was cast in a role.
 That same month, Judy Greer was cast as Cornelia, a female chimpanzee and love interest for Caesar.
 Toby Kebbell, Enrique Murciano and Kirk Acevedo joined the cast during filming.
 On May 15, 2013, Jocko Sims was cast in a supporting role of military operative Werner.